-- Building Asset Data: Accurate total floor area (for conditioned and unconditioned spaces), following the guidance provided by EN ISO 13790:2008 Energy performance of buildings Calculation of energy use for space heating and cooling (section 3.2.6) [2a], and material specifications/inventories based on building drawings (for example, details of HVAC equipment), following the requirements set out in EN 16247-2 Energy Audits Part 2: Buildings (section 5.3.2 and Annex D) [2c].
+- Building Asset Data: Accurate total floor area (for conditioned and unconditioned spaces), following the guidance provided by EN ISO 13790:2008 Energy performance of buildings Calculation of energy use for space heating and cooling (section 3.2.6) [2a], and material specifications/inventories based on building drawings (for example, details of HVAC equipment), following the requirements set out in EN 16247-2 Energy audits Part 2: Buildings (section 5.3.2 and Annex D) [2c].
 This information is needed as a reference for any future adjustments to the building asset that may be made.
 [PD Sec 4.2.5] - Accuracy: Achieve an appropriate goodness of fit of energy data variability to independent variables, following the IPMVP methodology (see IPMVP Volume I 2012, Appendix B).
-Adjusted R2 value shall be at least 0.75 and a CV[RMSE] shall be less than 0.2, subject to extenuating circumstances; in the event that the fit is outside the range, such extenuating circumstances must be described.
+Adjusted R2 value shall be at least 0.75 and a CV[RMSE] shall be less than 0.2, subject to extenuating circumstances; in the event that the fit is outside the range, such extenuating circumstances must be described. - Retrofit Isolation Baseline: Develop the baseline energy use characteristics of the equipment or end use broken down into load and hours-of-use components, and whether these components may be considered constant or variable.
+Refer to IPMVP (section 4.7.1) for guidance.
+The impact of the ECM is used to determine the expected post-installation energy-use characteristics.
+[PD Sec 4.2.6] - ECM Characteristics: For the proposed ECMs, load and hours-of-use components, and whether these components are constant or variable should be documented.
+The developed baseline(s) should be informed by all available information, including equipment inventories and operating performance, and should be consistent with calculated energy end-use consumption.
+[PD Sec 4.2.6] - Measurement Boundary: A clear definition of the measurement boundary should be provided.
+The boundary can be defined around a specific piece of equipment, a combination of equipment comprising a building subsystem, or a specific end-use.
+The measurement boundary should also account for whether the equipment or end-use is a constant or variable load, or a constant or variable schedule.
+[PD Sec 4.2.6 and 9.2.1]

-- 1. Gather energy and independent variable data.
+- 1. Gather energy data, operational/performance data, and building asset data.
 Identify which independent variables are considered the most important, based on the building type and space uses. - 2.
-Calendarise the independent variable data to same time interval that aligns with the defined baseline period. - 3.
-Normalise baseline data against the variables identified above to develop the baseline, using the methodology described in ISO 50006:2014 Energy Management Systems Measuring Energy Performance Using Energy Baselines and Energy Performance Indicators (Annex D) [2e]. - 4.
-Perform model sufficiency test to the accuracy in the Elements subsection. - 5.
-Create a list of project-specific routine adjustment factors to be applied in a future measurement and verification process, noting also the types of potential non-routine adjustments that may be required.
+Calendarise the independent variable data to the same time interval that aligns with the defined baseline period. - 3.
+Normalise baseline data against the variables identified above to develop the baseline, using the methodology described in ISO 50006:2014 Energy Management Systems Measuring Energy Performance Using Energy Baselines and Energy Performance Indicators (Annex D) [2e].
+Where it is deemed that the independent variables do not have a significant effect on the baseline, then normalisation is not required.
+However, clear justification for this approach should be provided, including an estimate of the impact on energy savings. - 4.
+Develop the baseline energy use characteristics of the equipment or end use broken down into load and hours-of-use components, and whether these components may be considered constant or variable.
+This will inform the measurement and verification process. - 5.
+Create a list of project-specific routine adjustment factors to be taken into account during the future measurement and verification process, noting also the types of potential non-routine adjustments that may be required.